-In this blog series, we would like to provide our readers with an overview of the improvements in the new SAP Governance Risk and Compliance (GRC) version 12.0 solution.
+This blog is an overview of the improvements in the new SAP Governance Risk and Compliance (GRC) version 12.0 solution.
 The new version was launched in March last year and the new application brought some improvements such as a Fiori user interface and changes to support the S/4HANA ruleset.
 This is just the beginning so let`s explore the improvements in a bit more detail.

 SAP GRC version 12 comes with a strong improved user experience, which I believe is the biggest benefit.
 The SAP strategy, moving forward with Fiori provides a central location for all applications in the system.
 The interface is simpler, cleaner and easily customizable when compared to the Webdynpro screens.
+However, there’s a new concept to be learned: SAP Fiori Security.
 The applications are defined on the front-end as Tiles.
 Using Fiori, several applications are available via mobile, which increases the accessibility of the GRC suite across the organisation.
 Employees away from the office can execute daily tasks via email.
 Managers can review and approve requests that require critical access or some requests that require special attention.
 Tiles give users the metrics even before accessing the application.
 The key metrics are essential for reports, work inbox and some applications that display numbers in monetary terms.
 Compared with Webdynpro screen customising tools, Fiori brings a full personalisation of the user`s work area.
 The drag and drop functionality makes it easy to select, remove and move tiles allowing the user to define what`s best for them.

 Even the screens that were not turned into Fiori Tiles received a Fiori-like screen.
 Although the new user experience is the standard of 12.0, it is not mandatory to go with Fiori and NWBC is still supported.